KDE/documentation-develop-kde-org/HIG/source/components/editing/checkbox.rst

 -  Users must not be able to set a mixed state directly.
 -  Clicking a mixed state checkbox enables all child objects.
--  Do not use sliding switches in Desktop applications.
+-  Don't use sliding switches in Desktop applications.
 They only offer good user interaction on touch screens, so they should only be used in applications for mobile devices.